ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

   Patience you must have my young padawan.
   We want to give you time to tune in, provide feedback and point out all our mistakes.
-  We will be post the second part in 48 hours.
+  We will post the second part in 48 hours.